HTTP Trigger

 Queue Trigger

-- If the queue trigger is configured, the band will display the 'Queue' and the status of the queue as Idle or Busy.
+- If the queue trigger is configured, the band will display 'Queue' and the queue status as Idle or Busy.

 - Click on the band.